niteshroyal/DC-Sharp/README.md

 1) [Dynamic probabilistic models](https://en.wikipedia.org/wiki/Dynamic_Bayesian_network) that were expressed using Dynamic Distributional Clauses (DDCs) in the DC system.
 2) [Probabilistic models with unknown objects](https://people.eecs.berkeley.edu/~russell/papers/pearlbook10-blog.pdf).

-It is possible to write (acyclic) [ProbLog](https://dtai.cs.kuleuven.be/problog/) programs without Annotated Disjunction in this version.
+It is possible to write (acyclic) [ProbLog](https://dtai.cs.kuleuven.be/problog/) programs without Annotated Disjunction in DC#.

 More details about DC# can be found in our [submitted JAIR paper](https://arxiv.org/pdf/2201.11165.pdf).